lzontar/GrafMuvi/docs/Deployment_From_Zero.md

 |    `-- deploy.rb
 ` -- Capfile
 ```
 One of the files created is *config/deploy/staging.rb*, but because we will not be using the staging phase, the file is deleted in our repository.
+Moreover, all the Capistrano files are moved from root to folder *despliegue/* and consequently we have to move to that folder to execute Capistrano deploy.
 #### Capfile
 ```
 # Load NPM for Capistrano